DeNepo/behavior-strategy-implementation/README.md

   - [ ] **Writing Functions**: You can write one function that passes the test cases you have prepared (even if it's just 1 test case!).
   - [ ] **Refactoring**: You can improve your function's implementation _without_ failing any test cases that were passing.
   - [ ] **Iterative Development**: You can repeat the TDD process until you are satisfied with your test cases and solution.
+- [ ] 🐔 **Code Golf**: Write your solutions with the fewest characters possible!
+This won't help you write readable code, but it will make you think deeply about JS, your strategy and implementation.

 ### [3.
 Review](./3-review/)